 How Is Moebius Syndrome Diagnosed?

 Research shows Moebius syndrome occurs in anywhere from two to 20 cases per million births.
-Moebius syndrome also affects individuals of all ethnicities, and it has no gender bias.
+This syndrome also affects individuals of all ethnicities, and it has no gender bias.

 What Causes Moebius Syndrome?

 There is no surefire cause of Moebius syndrome.
 However, research indicates it may occur due to a combination of environmental and genetic factors.
-Some researchers have also discovered specific genes may be related to Moebius syndrome.
-Various medications taken during pregnancy and drug abuse may also cause Moebius syndrome.
+Some researchers have also discovered specific genes that may be related to congenital oculofacial paralysis.
+Taking certain medications or abusing drugs during pregnancy may also cause congenital oculofacial paralysis.

 Is Moebius Syndrome Genetic?

-Most Moebius syndrome cases are sporadic, and as such, occur in people with no family history of the disorder.
+Most cases of congenital oculofacial paralysis are sporadic, and as such, they occur in people with no family history of the disorder.
 Researchers continue to study this syndrome to determine if genetics are the primary cause for the condition.
 To date, researchers have found changes in certain genes may cause Moebius syndrome.
-But there is still no proof that it is a genetic condition.
+But there is still no proof that it is a genetic condition, and there is no certain answer for what causes Moebius syndrome.

 Candidates for Moebius Syndrome Treatment

-Moebius syndrome treatment is usually performed on children before they enter school.
-Additionally, since each Moebius syndrome patient has a unique presentation of the condition, and treatment is specifically tailored to the patient.
+Moebius syndrome treatment and surgery is usually performed on children before or shortly after they enter school.
+Dr. Azizzadeh and the team of experts at the Facial Paralysis Institute understand that each patient has a unique presentation of the condition, which means treatment is specifically tailored to the patient.

-Dr. Azizzadeh allocates significant time and resources to learn about a Moebius syndrome patient and his or her facial paralysis symptoms.
-He then develops a personalized treatment plan for a patient.
-By doing so, Dr. Azizzadeh ensures a patient can achieve the best-possible treatment results.
+Dr. Azizzadeh allocates significant time and resources to learn about each Moebius syndrome patient who enters his office.
+He studies their unique facial paralysis symptoms, asks them what their goals are for surgery, and then develops a personalized Moebius syndrome treatment and surgery plan.
+By doing so, Dr. Azizzadeh ensures a patient can achieve the best possible treatment results.

 Moebius Syndrome Treatments